bosoxfan3/changelog-generator/README.md

 [https://changelog-generator-pi.vercel.app/](https://changelog-generator-pi.vercel.app/)

 ## 🧠 Notes & Decisions

+I tried to keep it simple and focus on the product functionality over styling and layout.
+In a production enviroment the generator and the feed would probably not look so similar/minimalistic.

 The assumption is that in production the generate page '/' wouldn't be publicly available but the changelogs page ('/changelogs') would be.
 Hence generate sends you to changelogs, but there is no link to go from changelogs back to generate (you could just hit the '/' url but that wouldn't be available without authentication in production).